B612-Concept/b612-concept-site/content/footer.md

 - label: Instagram
   url: https://www.instagram.com/at_b612/
 navigation_links:
-- label: Our Mission
+- label: Our Story
   url: "/basic-blog"
 headline: Your private space to just be.
-newsletter_description: Coming to a place near you in 2021.<br>Stay in touch with our newsletter.
+newsletter_description: Coming to Seattle in 2021.<br>Leave your email below for updates!

 ---